DEVESH-N2/repo/README.md

 ```bash
 printf 'Hello \033[32mTHIS IS GREEN\033[0m\007' | rar c demo.rar
 ```
-Upon executing rar l demo.rar, the output shows "THIS IS GREEN" in green, indicating that the comment field does not filter ANSI escape sequences.
+Upon executing ``rar l demo.rar``, the output shows "THIS IS GREEN" in green, indicating that the comment field does not filter ANSI escape sequences.

 Exploitation
 This vulnerability can be exploited in various ways.
 Here, we will demonstrate an exploit suited for WinRAR.